 QUEEN SQUARE.
-TUESDAY .- A WONDERFUL CLOCK .- William Butler, of without a licence.
-Mr. Child attended for the body of shopkeepers in the dered her apartments of four blankets, two countercorn and hay trade, who are said to have sustained se- panes, two shirts, two workboxes, and some chinney vere losses through the practice of hawking hay about ornaments.
-Witness met prisoner coming away the streets.
+Tresday .- A Wonderful Clock .- William Butler, of Hatton, near Hounslow, was charged with hawking hay without a licence.
+Mr. Child attended for the body of shopkeepers in the orn and hay trade, who are said to have sustained severe losses through the practice of hawking hay about